 - 1.1 Logarithms and Antilogarithms Methods of finding log and Antilog of any number, Rules of logarithms. - 1.2 Definition of pH and pOH.
-Relation between pH and pOH, numericals. - 1.3 Straight line Equation, method of finding slope and intercept of straight line, numericals. - 1.4 Differentiation Rules of finding complete and partial derivatives for algebraic, logarithmic and exponential functions, numericals. - 1.6 Integration Rules of finding integration for algebraic and exponential functions, numericals. - 1.7 Permutation and combination, numericals. - 1.8 Mole concept, atomic weight, molecular weight and equivalent weight (Definition) - 1.9 Definitions of the terms solute, solvent, solution, dilute solution, concentrated solution, stock solution, standard solution, saturated solution and super saturated solution. - 1.10 Concentration of solution methods of expressing concentration of solution such as percent by mass, percent by volume, molarity, molality, normality, formality, mole fraction, parts per thousand (ppt), parts per million (ppm) and parts per billion (ppb) numericals. - 1.11 Concentration of bulk solutions used in the laboratory and preparation of standard solutions from them. (e.g. HCl, H_2SO_4 , HNO_3 , CH_3COOH and NH_3).
-Numerical problems on $N_1V_1 = N_2\ V_2$ and $M_1V_1 = M_2V_2$
+Relation between pH and pOH, numericals. - 1.3 Straight line Equation, method of finding slope and intercept of straight line, numericals. - 1.4 Differentiation Rules of finding complete and partial derivatives for algebraic, logarithmic and exponential functions, numericals. - 1.6 Integration Rules of finding integration for algebraic and exponential functions, numericals. - 1.7 Permutation and combination, numericals. - 1.8 Mole concept, atomic weight, molecular weight and equivalent weight (Definition) - 1.9 Concentration of solution methods of expressing concentration of solution such as percent by mass, percent by volume, molarity, molality, normality, formality,mole fraction, parts per thousand (ppt), parts per million (ppm) and parts per billion (ppb) numericals. - 1.10 Concentration of bulk solutions used in the laboratory and preparation of standard solutions from them. (e.g. HCl, H_2SO_4 , HNO_3 , CH_3COOH and NH_3).
+Numerical problems on $N_1V_1 = N_2 V_2$ and $M_1V_1 = M_2V_2$